Vizzuality/vizzuality/README.md

     -   map: randomMapProperties

 In the web you will see the next order: text_left, video, map (from top to bottom).

+If you still have any doubt, feel free to ask!

 ## Contributing